garcia556/vagrant-dev-spin-up/README.md

 Creates a VM with Linux (Ubuntu by default) that is accessiblt directly by host-only network

+## Usage
+`./create.sh` will do all the work asking user for all the required input

 ### Prerequisites
 - macOS (might work on Linux though)
 - VirtualBox (I use `brew cask` version, for standalone installer `VirtualBox` provider must be used)